 Describe the different methods for acceptance of commercial-grade items, any restrictions on use of these methods, and how 10 CFR Part 50, Appendix B relates to the acceptance methods.

-Discuss why it is important for every NRC inspector to have a general understanding of Part 21.
+Discuss why it is important for every NRC inspector to have a general understanding of 10 CFR Part 21.

-Discuss Enforcement Actions to be taken for Part 21 issues discovered by an inspector
+Discuss Enforcement Actions to be taken for 10 CFR Part 21 issues discovered by an inspector

 TASKS: 1.
-Review Part 21 for a general understanding of the following:
+Review 10 CFR Part 21 for a general understanding of the following:

-The purpose of Part 21 [21.1]
+The purpose of 10 CFR Part 21 [21.1]

 The meaning of commercial grade item dedication [21.3]

-The relationship of Part 21 to Part 50.55(e) [21.2(b)]
+The relationship of 10 CFR Part 21 to Part 50.55(e) [21.2(b)]

 Documents that are required to be posted [21.6]